 Most students are held back by two invisible anchors: subvocalization and regression.

-Subvocalization is that little "inner voice" that narrates the words in your head as you read.
-Since you can only "speak" at about 150 WPM, that voice is literally capping your speed.
-You can’t kill it entirely—especially with complex stuff—but you can quiet it down by training your eyes to look at clusters of words instead of individual ones.
+Subvocalization is the inner voice that narrates words as you read.
+Since you can only speak at about 150 WPM, that voice limits your reading speed.
+You cannot eliminate it entirely, particularly with complex material, but you can quiet it by training your eyes to look at clusters of words instead of individual ones.

 Regression is even worse.
 It’s that habit where your eyes jump backward to re-read a sentence you think you missed.
 Usually, it’s not because you didn't understand it, but because your focus flickered for a second.
 Cutting out regression is the fastest way to instantly boost your study efficiency.